Odd Blood: Origins and recording

-Yeasayer's acclaimed debut studio album, All Hour Cymbals, was released in 2007 by independent label We Are Free.
-The band followed its success by co-headlining a tour with synthpop duo MGMT and by part-producing and playing bass guitar on Bat for Lashes' Two Suns, a dream pop record released in 2009.
+Yeasayer's prior debut studio album, All Hour Cymbals, was released in 2007 by independent label We Are Free.
+The band followed its success by co-headlining a tour with synthpop duo MGMT and by part-producing and playing bass guitar on Bat for Lashes' Two Suns in 2009.
 The same year, a new Yeasayer track, "Tightrope", was used in Red Hot Organization's Dark Was the Night compilation in support of HIV/AIDS sufferers, while vocalist and keyboardist Chris Keating sang and co-wrote Simian Mobile Disco's single "Audacity of Huge", from the band's electronic record Temporary Pleasure.

-Backed by a new good-sized independent label, Secretly Canadian, and a bigger recording budget, Yeasayer started work on a second studio album in February 2009.
+Backed by the label Secretly Canadian and a larger recording budget, Yeasayer started work on a second studio album in February 2009.
 The band traveled to Woodstock in upstate New York and rented the country home of percussionist Jerry Marotta, converted into Jersville Studio.
 Keating was joined by guitarist and keyboardist Anand Wilder, bassist Ira Wolf Tuton, and engineer Steve Revitte, but not All Hour Cymbals drummer Luke Fasano.
 According to a Rolling Stone article, Odd Blood was inspired by a trip to New Zealand, where Yeasayer experimented with LSD.
-Keating has jokingly pointed out that the aim was to "sonically challenge Rihanna in the clubs", with an emphasis on bass, while Wilder has said that the band tried to make "a poppier album".
+Keating claimed that the band intended to "sonically challenge Rihanna in the clubs", with an emphasis on bass, while Wilder has said that the band tried to make "a poppier album".

 Pop was a word we were throwing around, like "What does it mean to make pop music?"
 And it was our version of that.
 There's a difference between being a "pop star" and trying to make an album that has a dialogue with some of the music that pop stars make.